This Is Me: Kelsey

 This Is Me

-In celebration of the 30th anniversary of the Americans with Disabilities Act, we present the This Is Me exhibit.
+In celebration of our community’s diverse abilities, we present the This Is Me exhibit.
 This Is Me amplifies the voices of individuals living with disabilities and chronic health conditions, caregivers and disability rights activists.